-While this quiche is great anytime, it is a really great option when hosting a brunch where you have a bit of mixed crowd in terms meat eaters and vegetarians.
-The texture is the same as what you’d get in an egg-based quiche, it doesn’t have the strong unique flavor that chickpea flour imparts in some vegan quiches, and has that familiar bacon flavor from adding tempeh bacon.
+While this vegan quiche is great anytime, it is a really great option when hosting a brunch where you have a bit of mixed crowd in terms of dietary preferences!
+The texture of this eggless quiche is the same as what you’d get in an egg-based quiche, it doesn’t have the strong unique flavor that chickpea flour imparts in some vegan quiches, and has that familiar bacon flavor from adding tempeh bacon.
 Asparagus and leek slices make this visually appealing, and the crust is made from an easy to assemble homemade biscuit dough.

 While the instructions for this quiche state that you can mix all of the vegetables in with the tofu base before placing it in the crust, it’s really worth the extra few minutes to place some asparagus tips and leek slices over the top.
 Doing so makes the quiche so pretty!